 Why are Helicoils Used?

 Helicoils allow for screws to be inserted and removed without damaging the native threads on a part.
-Threads can get damaged over time, but helicoils can be replaced if they start to wair.
+Threads can get damaged over time, but helicoils can be replaced if they start to wear.
 Helicoils expand into the thread they are inserted into and they require a special thread to be cut.

 How To Install a Helicoil